 Financial assets and financial liabilities are offset and the net amount is reported in the

-and there is an intention to settle on a net basis, or to realize the assets and settle the liabilities
+amounts and there is an intention to settle on a net basis, or to realize the assets and settle

 e) Inventories

-Inventories are valued at lower of cost and net realizable value.
+Inventories are valued at lower cost and net realizable value.
 Net realizable value is the

-Raw materials, packing materials and stores: Costs includes cost of purchase and other costs
+Raw materials, packing materials and stores: Costs include cost of purchase and other

-progress, cost includes all costs of purchases, an appropriate share of production overheads
+in progress, cost includes all costs of purchases, an appropriate share of production

-based on normal operating capacity and other costs incurred in bringing each product to its
+overheads based on normal operating capacity and other costs incurred in bringing each

-by discounting the future cash flows at an interest rate determined with reference to market
+determined by discounting the future cash flows at an interest rate determined with

-rates.
-The difference between the total cost and the deemed cost is recognized as interest
+reference to market rates.
+The difference between the total cost and the deemed cost is

-expense over the period of financing under the effective interest method.
+recognized as interest expense over the period of financing under the effective interest

 f) Cash and Cash Equivalents

-held at call with financial institutions, other short term highly liquid investments, with
+deposits held at call with financial institutions, other short term highly liquid investments,

-original maturities less than three months which are readily convertible into cash and which
+with original maturities less than three months which are readily convertible into cash

-For the purpose of the statement of cash flows, cash and cash equivalents cash and short-term
+For the purpose of the statement of cash flows, cash and cash equivalents cash and short¬

-deposits as defined above is net of outstanding bank overdrafts as they are considered an
+term deposits as defined above is net of outstanding bank overdrafts as they are